pavelliavonau/cmakeconverter/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**IMPORTANT**: always check already known open issues before creating new one.
+Your issue might be already reported.

 **Describe the bug**
 A clear and concise description of what the bug is.
 Which is version of converter. python?
 Attach verbose (-v) output log to help investigate what was happen.
 Also give a sample of input solution.